skosch/YinYangFit/docs/source/index.markdown

 subset of the receptors detects light but the others don't.
-The on/off subsets are laid out such that each neuron effectively detects a small piece of a line or edge of a particular size and orientation somewhere in the field of vision. {sn}For those readers completely unfamiliar with these concepts, I recommend watching [this introductory animation](https://www.youtube.com/watch?v=NnVLXr0qFT8), followed by [this Allen Institute talk](https://www.youtube.com/watch?v=mtPgW1ebxmE) about the visual system, followed by [this in-depth MIT
+The on/off subsets are laid out such that each neuron effectively detects a small piece of a line or edge of a particular size and orientation somewhere in the field of vision.{sn}This is a relatively well-known concept, because the same kinds of receptive fields tend to emerge in the first layer of image-classifying convolutional networks.
+For those readers completely unfamiliar with these ideas, I recommend watching [this introductory animation](https://www.youtube.com/watch?v=NnVLXr0qFT8), followed by [this Allen Institute talk](https://www.youtube.com/watch?v=mtPgW1ebxmE) about the visual system, followed by [this in-depth MIT